adityachavan17/Movie-Recommendation-System-/README.md

 # Movie Recommendation System

 ## Overview
 The **Movie Recommendation System** is a machine learning-based project that suggests movies to users based on their preferences.
-It utilizes collaborative filtering and content-based filtering techniques to provide personalized movie recommendations.
+It utilizes content-based filtering technique to provide personalized movie recommendations.

 ## Features
 - Personalized movie recommendations